Working in the UK for EU Citizens

 - Current list of shortage occupations.

-- Check out the London Mayor’s EU Londoners Hub.
+- Check out the London Mayor’s European Londoners Hub

-Businesses can continue to recruit EU nationals until the end of the transition period.
-After that, employers hiring EU residents will need to become a sponsor of the applicant and fulfil obligations under the UK’s new points-based immigration system, which will apply to all nationalities.
+Since 1 January 2021, UK employers hiring EU residents will need to become a sponsor of the applicant and fulfil obligations under the UK’s new points-based immigration system, which applies to all nationalities.